How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

+\zsiga{We tested the TOF method on various types of simulated dataseries to demonstrate its wide applicability.
+These simulations are examples of deterministic discrete time systems, continuous dynamics and a stochastic process.}

-\textbf{Simulated data series with discrete temporal dynamics.} We simulated two datasets with deterministic chaotic discrete-time dynamics generated by a logistic map \cite{May1976} ($N=2000$, $100-100$ instances each) and inserted variable-length ($l=20-200$ step) outlier-segments into the time series at random times (Fig.\,\ref{fig:chart2} a-b).
-Two types of outliers were used in these simulations, the first type was generated from a tent-map dynamics (Fig.\,\ref{fig:chart2} a) and the second type was simply a linear segment with low gradient (Fig.\,\ref{fig:chart2} b) for simulation details see Methods.
+We simulated two datasets with deterministic chaotic discrete-time dynamics generated by a logistic map \cite{May76} ($N=2000$, $100-100$ instances each) and inserted variable-length ($l=20-200$ step) outlier-segments into the time series at random times (Fig.\,\ref{fig:chart2}\,\textbf{A-B}).
+Two types of outliers were used in these simulations, the first type was generated from a tent-map dynamics (Fig.\,\ref{fig:chart2}\,\textbf{A}) and the second type was simply a linear segment with low gradient (Fig.\,\ref{fig:chart2}\,\textbf{B}) for simulation details see the Supporting Information (SI).
 The tent map demonstrates the case, where the underlying dynamics is changed for a short interval, but it generates a very similar periodic or chaotic oscillatory activity (depending on the parameters) to the original dynamics.
 This type of anomaly is hard to distinguish by naked eye.
 In contrast, a linear outlier is easy to identify for a human observer but not for many traditional outlier detecting algorithms.
 The linear segment is a collective outlier and all of its points represent a state that was visited only once during the whole data sequence, therefore they are unique events as well.

-\textbf{Simulated ECG datasets with tachycardia.} As a continuous deterministic dynamics with realistic features, we simulated electrocorticograms with short tachycardic periods where beating frequency was higher (Fig.\,\ref{fig:chart2} c).
-The simulations were carried out according to the model of Rhyzhii \& Ryzhii \cite{Ryzhii2014}, where the three heart pacemakers and muscle responses were modelled as a system of nonlinear differential equations (see Methods).
+As a continuous deterministic dynamics with realistic features, we simulated electrocardiograms with short tachycardic periods where beating frequency was higher (Fig.\,\ref{fig:chart2}\,\textbf{C}).
+The simulations were carried out according to the model of Rhyzhii \& Ryzhii \cite{Ryzhii14}, where the three heart pacemakers and muscle responses were modelled as a system of nonlinear differential equations (see SI).
 We generated $100$ seconds of ECG and randomly inserted $2-20$ seconds long faster heart-rate segments, corresponding to tachycardia ($n=100$ realizations).